eclipse-vertx/vert.x/wsver-0002/js_web_tutorial.md

 As orders arrive we want to

 1. Validate the user is logged in
-2. If Ok, then persist the order in the database
+2. If ok, then persist the order in the database
-3. If Ok, then send an order confirmation
+3. If ok, then send an order confirmation
 4. Send back a confirmation to the client side.

 Copy the following into your editor and save it as `order_mgr.js` in your tutorial top-level directory.

     load('vertx.js');

-    var eb = vertx.EventBus;
+    var eb = vertx.eventBus;
-    var log = vertx.getLogger();
+    var log = vertx.logger;

     var handler = function(order, replier) {
       log.info('Received order in order manager ' + JSON.stringify(order));